- Short-term engagement strategies fail

 The CEO, board and executives must agree on a well-defined purpose and brand identity for their organization.
 That purpose will guide every subsequent decision and differentiate the brand to customers and employees.
 This step is vital.
 It takes time.
 It often requires assistance from a neutral third party.
 But success depends on it.

 These same leaders must draft a strategic business plan that explicitly connects engagement to business issues -- abstract concepts don't get traction.
-For example, if the company is aiming at higher share price, note that companies with highly engaged employees have 147% greater EPS compared with their competition.
-Organic growth?
-Highly engaged companies create engaged customers who return customer ratings and share of wallet two to three times greater than merely satisfied customers.
-Safety?
-Highly engaged workers have 70% fewer safety incidents.
+For example, whether the company is aiming at a higher share price, improving retention, improving safety outcomes, etc., teams that fall in the top quartile of engagement deliver better business outcomes.
 Whatever the goal, executives will be more committed if they understand the financial effect of engagement.

 With those steps completed, executives will be better able to explain how engagement amplifies the purpose and brand of the organization and leads to desired business outcomes.
 Some leaders may need individualized coaching to effectively communicate the connection between strategy and employee action; such assistance is readily available.
 But only when engagement is understood as strategy can it be relayed into day-to-day activity.